Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Abstract

 \section{Abstract}

-Autonomous vehicles have to obey traffic rules.
-These rules are often formalized using temporal logic, resulting in constraints that are hard to solve using optimization-based motion planners. \ac{rl} is a promising method to find motion plans adhering to temporal logic specifications.
-However, vanilla \ac{rl} algorithms are based on random exploration, which is inherently unsafe.
-To address this issue, we propose a provably safe \ac{rl} approach that always complies with traffic rules.
-As a specific application area, we consider vessels on the open sea, which must adhere to the \ac{colregs}.
-We introduce an efficient verification approach that determines the compliance of actions with respect to the \ac{colregs} formalized using temporal logic.
-Our action verification is integrated into the \ac{rl} process so that the agent only selects verified actions.
-In contrast to agents that only integrate the traffic rule information in the reward function, our provably safe agent always complies with the formalized rules in critical maritime traffic situations and, thus, never causes a collision.
+For safe operation, autonomous vehicles have to obey traffic rules that are set forth in legal documents formulated in natural language.
+Temporal logic is a suitable concept to formalize such traffic rules.
+Still, temporal logic rules often result in constraints that are hard to solve using optimization-based motion planners. \ac{rl} is a promising method to find motion plans for autonomous vehicles.
+However, vanilla \ac{rl} algorithms are based on random exploration and do not automatically comply with traffic rules.
+Our approach accomplishes guaranteed rule-compliance by integrating temporal logic specifications into \ac{rl}.
+Specifically, we consider the application of vessels on the open sea, which must adhere to the \ac{colregs}.
+To efficiently synthesize rule-compliant actions, we combine predicates based on set-based prediction with a statechart representing our formalized rules and their priorities.
+Action masking then restricts the \ac{rl} agent to this set of verified rule-compliant actions.
+In numerical evaluations on critical maritime traffic situations, our agent always complies with the formalized legal rules and never collides while achieving a high goal-reaching rate during training and deployment.
+In contrast, vanilla and traffic rule-informed \ac{rl} agents frequently violate traffic rules and collide even after training.

 \acresetall